sreelakshmikganesh31/customer-registration-api/README.md.txt

    git clone https://github.com/sreelakshmikganesh31/customer-registration-api.git

-fora side not i removed my virtual environment and __pycache__ which created for easy testing
+For easier testing, I have removed my virtual environment and __pycache__ folders from the project.
+I also temporarily switched the database configuration from MySQL to SQLite so the project can run immediately without additional setup.